AyuWulandari16/Playwright-Automation/README.md

 ## 🚀 Key Features

 - 🔐 **Automated Login Tests**: Covers login tests with valid, invalid, empty emails, and authentication via Google and LinkedIn.
-- 📥 **Download Simulation**: Tests to ensure the download feature works properly.
+- 📥 **Automated Download Template**: Tests to ensure the download feature works properly.
 - 🛠️ **User-Agent Spoofing**: Ensures tests run on the desired browser by spoofing the Chrome user-agent.
 - 🐞 **Debugging Support**: Use `await page.pause()` for interactive debugging during tests.